 The menu helps your liver produce something called "ketones" instead of blood sugar.
 Those ketones burn fat at a much faster rate.

-Meet 8-Year-Old Veja Lucht
+GALLERY: Meet 8-Year-Old Veja Lucht

 The West Bend second-grader lives with a traumatic brain injury, suffered after horrific abuse when she was just four years old.
 Her father, Jeb Lucht, says the family adopted her four years ago; after they met at Children's Hospital of Wisconsin.